 PhD and Masters students or anyone who has been in a STEM profession for less than 12 years is eligible to apply.

-Applicants must be an Australian citizen or a permanent Australian resident, and must reside in Australia at the time of the award.
+Applicants must be an Australian citizen or a permanent Australian resident, and must reside and undertake STEM activities/research in Queensland at the time of the award.

-This prize is presented by the World Science Festival Brisbane, Office for Women and Office of the Queensland Chief Scientist.
+This prize is presented by Queensland Museum Network and the Queensland Government.

 Increasing the awareness, understanding and participation in science in Queensland is one of the key priorities of the Office of the Queensland Chief Scientist's Engaging Queenslanders in Science strategy and the Office for Women’s Queensland Women's Strategy.

 - hear from some extraordinary Queensland women working in STEM – the 2020 finalists and winners

 - learn about the benefits of STEM careers – including advice for girls and women.